 President and Founder

-Davis has served in all three branches of the federal government, including for President George W. Bush, House Speaker Newt Gingrich, and Supreme Court Justice Neil Gorsuch.
-Davis has also served in several capacities in the Justice Department, including as a federal prosecutor.
-Davis has assisted with hundreds of appointments to every part of the federal government, including Supreme Court justices, district and circuit judges, cabinet secretaries, ambassadors, heads of independent agencies, and sub-cabinet officials, along with members of boards, commissions, and delegations.
+Davis has served in all three branches of the federal government, including for President George W. Bush, the Justice Department, House Speaker Newt Gingrich, and current Supreme Court Justice Neil Gorsuch.
+Davis also led the outside support team for Justice Gorsuch’s successful confirmation to the Supreme Court.

 Before returning to public service in 2017, Davis spent nearly ten years as a civil litigator in Denver, working at one of the largest law firms in the world and one of the top-ranked law firms in Colorado before running his own law practice for more than five years.

 Davis is from Des Moines, Iowa.
 He received his Bachelor of Arts in 2000 and Juris Doctor in 2004, both from the University of Iowa.
 In 2017, Davis received Iowa Law’s “Emerging Leader Award.”
 Davis also serves on the University of Iowa Political Science Advisory Board.